enonic/app-explorer/README.md

 ### 1.5.0-SNAPSHOT

+* TODO: BUG Collector status page is not working!
+* TODO: Less noise on startup
 * Add values (true and false) for the system field document_metadata.valid
 * _allText can now be selected under fulltext, ngram and synonyms in queryBuilder
 * Disable should filters in interfaces until version 2.0.0